sap-tutorials/Tutorials/tutorials/odata-dd-1-origins/odata-dd-1-origins.md

 ### Further info

-- [Accuracy and precision in language](https://qmacro.org/blog/posts/2024/01/22/accuracy-and-precision-in-language/) on the distinction between "blog" and "post".
+- [Accuracy and precision in language](https://qmacro.org/blog/posts/2024/01/22/accuracy-and-precision-in-language/) on the distinction between "blog" and "post"
-- [Monday morning thoughts: OData](https://qmacro.org/blog/posts/2018/08/20/monday-morning-thoughts-odata/) has further details on the journey from RSS, through Atom and AtomPub, to OData.
+- [Monday morning thoughts: OData](https://qmacro.org/blog/posts/2018/08/20/monday-morning-thoughts-odata/) has further details on the journey from RSS, through Atom and AtomPub, to OData